Maziger/a-day-of-firsts/README.md

 # a-day-of-firsts
-This is my first repository.
+This is my first repository, this is great.
 I am looking forward to learning more.